adshares/adshares-docs/protocol/authentication.rst

 Detailed instruction can be found on `Setup guide <https://adshares.net/wallet#wallet-installation-steps>`_ or :ref:`How to use ADS Wallet page <how-to-use-ads-wallet>`.

-After creating an account you will receive an **account number**, a **public key** and a **secret key**.
+After creating an account you will receive an **account address**, a **public key** and a **secret key**.

 ADS authentication
 ------------------

-Authentication between servers or modules is performed by sending a signed ``Authorization`` header with the ADS account number.
-Checking the signature allows you to verify the account number and identify the sender.
+Authentication between servers or modules is performed by sending a signed ``Authorization`` header with the ADS account address.
+Checking the signature allows you to verify the account address and identify the sender.

 Authentication header
 ^^^^^^^^^^^^^^^^^^^^^